k-barber/ccmb-doc/content/Adventure Log/245 - Roc, Rock, Giant Rock.md

 log number: 245
 date: 2025-09-25
 ---
-Finishing off at the roc nest by harvesting parts from the big bird.
+We finished off at the roc nest by harvesting parts from the big bird.
 Momen handled the whole process himself - turns out he's got a much better hand for this delicate work than I do.
 Got feathers, blood, and managed some decent extractions.
 Good thing too, since these monster parts fetch decent coin and we need every advantage we can get.

 After that, we met with the Wyrmwood contact in Trondkan about the Katya rescue mission.
 Turns out the Fossen family banquet is happening just outside town at their estate - the Frozen Palace, biggest palace in Tillnola.
 The spy gave us useful intel about the family dynamics: there's bad blood between the Count and his son the Baron, with rumors the Baron wants to off his old man.
 Could be useful leverage, or could be dangerous territory to avoid entirely.